Costa Victoria deck plans

 - redesigned old and added new retail boutique shops

-- introduced new dining venues and menu options (aft buffet restaurant terrace, Pizza, Noodle Bar, midnight buffet) and a evening entertainment program in the Theater Lounge
+- introduced new dining venues and menu options (aft buffet restaurant terrace, Pizza, Noodle Bar, midnight buffet) and an evening entertainment program in the Theater Lounge

-- All lounges were redecorated.
-New art works were installed.
+- All the lounges were redecorated.
+New artworks were installed.
 The ship's interior was restyled (European flair).

 The list of significant deck plan changes after the ship's 2004 major drydock refit included: